cilium/hubble-otel/USER_GUIDE_KIND.md

     service:
       telemetry:
         logs:
-          level: info # debug
+          level: info
       pipelines:
         traces:
           receivers: [hubble, otlp]
           processors: [batch]
           exporters: [jaeger]
 EOF
 kubectl apply -f otelcol.yaml
 ```

-This configuration will deploy the collector as a DaemonSet, you can see the pods by running:
+This configuration will deploy the collector as a DaemonSet, you can see the collector pods by running:
 ```
 kubectl get pod -n kube-system -l app.kubernetes.io/name=otelcol-hubble-collector
 ```